 Add the parsley and a dash of salt/pepper to bowl with the toasted bread, then pour the stock mixture on top and start combining.
 The best way I have found to do this, is with your clean hands.
 Mixture should not be dry at this point…if it is just add a bit more stock and mix.
 Allow the mixture to cool just enough to add one beaten egg.
 Do not add the egg while it is too hot or it will scramble.
 Mix the egg into the mixture.

-Form into balls (or prepare using my other options), place in buttered dish and bake on 375 for about 15 minutes and/or stuff your turkey.
+Form the Sausage Stuffing into balls (or prepare using my other options), place in buttered dish and bake on 375 for about 15 minutes and/or stuff your turkey.
 I usually make both for Thanksgiving!
 ENJOY!